smallwat3r/firefox-sway/README.md

 - Hides the tab bar and bookmark bar with `userChrome.css`
 - Opens new tabs as windows via Firefox preferences (`user.js`)
-- Installs an extension (Tabs to Windows) that moves any tab created in a multi-tab window into its own window, so it is managed by the WM
+- Installs an extension (Tabs to Windows, source in `extensions/tabs-to-windows/`) that moves any tab created in a multi-tab window into its own window, so it is managed by the WM
 - Provides fzf-based launchers for bookmarks, history, and search